Skip to main content

 Scoped secrets use double underscores to separate each fragment.
 This is to avoid unintentional conflicts with any existing secrets that may share a similar name but are not to be scoped.
 For example:

-• scoped__resources__folder1__secret1: Retool restricts secret1 to resources within folder1.
+• scoped__resources__folder1__secret1: Retool restricts secret1 to resources and workflows within folder1.

-• scoped__resources__folder2__secret2: Retool restricts secret2 to resources within folder2.
+• scoped__resources__folder2__secret2: Retool restricts secret2 to resources and workflows within folder2.

 • scoped_resources_folder3_secret3: Retool does not restrict this secret as it does not follow the naming convention which requires double underscores for fragment separation.